 Pell Grants (formerly Basic Educational Opportunity Grants): These are direct grants to students.
-Between January 1, 1982 and March 15, 1983, an undergraduate student may apply if she or he is enrolled on at least a half-time basis.
+Between January 1, 1983 and March 15, 1984, an undergraduate student may apply if she or he is enrolled on at least a halftime (6 hours) basis.

 Application is made directly to the Federal Government.
-To apply, the student must complete a form called "Application for Federal Student Aid" for the 1982-83 academic year.
+To apply, the student must complete a form called "Application for Federal Student Aid" for the 1983-84 academic year.

-A student may get copies of the form from the Office of Financial Aid at AUM.
-Send the completed form in accordance with the instructions on the application.
-Within 4 to 6 weeks the student will receive notification of eligibility.
+Copies of the form are available from the Office of Financial Aid at AUM.
+The application includes instructions for processing.
+Within four to six weeks the student will receive notification of eligibility.

-The university financial aid office actually makes the grant disbursements.
+The university finance office actually makes the grant disbursements.